The insider problem in the trinomial model: a discrete-time jump process approach: Introduction

-In a related stream of research, insider trading appears as a by-product of portfolio management issues (see for instance Biagini and \O ksendal \cite{Biagini_Oksendal_2005}, \cite{Biagini_Oksendal_2006}).
-An extensive literature on related topics (see the books of Shreve \cite{Shreve_2005}, Pascucci and Runggaldier \cite{Pascucci_Runggaldier_2012}) is available in the most famous complete discrete-time market model, namely the \textit{Cox-Ross-Rubinstein} (CRR for short), also called \textit{binomial} model.
-In such model, all claims are attainable; Privault exhibits (see chapter 1 in Privault \cite{Privault_stochastica} or the book \cite{Privault_2013}) an explicit formula of the replicating strategy in terms of the Malliavin derivative (on the Rademacher space) from the application of Clark-Ocone formula.
-Research about portfolio management in the incomplete trinomial model is scarcer.
-We can nevertheless mention the books of Delbaen and Schachermayer \cite{Delbaen_Schachermayer} or Bj\"orefeldt \textit{et al.} \cite{Bjorefeldt_Hee_Malmgard_Niklasson_Pettersson_Rado_2016}, the survey of Runggaldier \cite{Runggaldier_2006}, the works of Dai and Lyuu \cite{Dai_Lyuu_2010}, Glonti \textit{et al.} \cite{Glonti_Jamburia_Kapanadze_Khechinashvili_2002}.
-From a slightly different perspective, an hedger can aim at maximizing her expected utility from the terminal wealth for a given utility function.
-A very popular method is based on tools from functional analysis and the formulation of a dual problem; the reader can refer to the survey of Schachermayer \cite{Schachermayer_2001}, and the reference book of Delbaen and Schachermayer \cite{Delbaen_Schachermayer}.
-The same question of utility optimization has been also addressed in incomplete markets in a "classical" sense (Hu, Imkeller and Muller \cite{Hu_Imkeller_Muller_2005}) and, more recently, within other types of incompleteness such as that arising from friction (see Bouchard and Nutz \cite{Bouchard_Nutz_2015}, Neufeld and Sikic \cite{Neufeld_Sikic_2018}) or from uncertainty (see Nutz \cite{Nutz_2016}, Rasonyi and Meireles \cite{Rasonyi_Meireles_2021}, Obl\'oj and Wiesel \cite{Obloj_Wiesel_2021}). \\
+In a related stream of research, insider trading appears as a byproduct of portfolio management issues (see Biagini and \O ksendal \cite{Biagini_Oksendal_2005,Biagini_Oksendal_2006}).
+An extensive literature on related topics (see Shreve \cite{Shreve_2005}, Pascucci and Runggaldier \cite{Pascucci_Runggaldier_2012}) is available in the most famous complete discrete-time market model, namely, the \textit{Cox-Ross-Rubinstein} or \textit{binomial} model.
+All claims are replicable in this model, and Privault provides an explicit formula of the hedging strategy in terms of the discrete Malliavin derivative for Rademacher processes (see \cite{Privault_stochastica}, chapter 1 or \cite{Privault_2013}).\\ Even if the trinomial model is an interesting case study as the simplest incomplete market in discrete time, research about portfolio management in this frame is scarcer.
+We can nevertheless mention the books of and Schachermayer \cite{Delbaen_Schachermayer} or Bj\"orefeldt \textit{et al.} \cite{Bjorefeldt_Hee_Malmgard_Niklasson_Pettersson_Rado_2016}, the survey of Runggaldier \cite{Runggaldier_2006}, the work of Dai and Lyuu \cite{Dai_Lyuu_2010} and that of Glonti \textit{et al.} \cite{Glonti_Jamburia_Kapanadze_Khechinashvili_2002}.
+From a slightly different perspective, a hedger can aim at maximizing her expected utility from the terminal wealth for a given utility function.
+A very popular method is based on the formulation of a dual problem; the reader can refer to the survey of Schachermayer \cite{Schachermayer_2001} and the reference book of Delbaen and Schachermayer \cite{Delbaen_Schachermayer}.
+The same question of utility optimization has also been addressed in incomplete markets in a "classical" sense (Hu, Imkeller and Muller \cite{Hu_Imkeller_Muller_2005}) and, more recently, within other types of incompleteness such as that arising from friction (see Bouchard and Nutz \cite{Bouchard_Nutz_2015}, Neufeld and Sikic \cite{Neufeld_Sikic_2018}) or from uncertainty (see Nutz \cite{Nutz_2016}, Rasonyi and Meireles \cite{Rasonyi_Meireles_2021}, Obl\'oj and Wiesel \cite{Obloj_Wiesel_2021}). \\